weiijiie/peggle/README.md

 If all 10 balls have run out and there are still orange pegs on the level, the game is lost.

+### Handing Ball Stuck

+If the ball has not hit a new peg in this round for more than 15 seconds, the engine will guess that the ball is stuck and randomly remove one peg that has already been hit, with the assumption that one of the pegs that has been hit must also be one of the pegs that is blocking the ball from advancing.

 ### Explosions

 Explosions can be triggered by hitting a green peg with the "Kaboom" powerup selected.